jcs-elpa/ffmpeg-player/README.md

 (ffmpeg-player-video (expand-file-name "./test/1.avi"))
 ```

-And here is the control of the buffer.
+And here is the control of the media.

 * <kbd>space</kbd> - Pause/Unpause.
 * <kbd>up</kbd> - Increase volume by 5.